HKMA David Li Kwok Po College: Extracurricular activities

-During holidays and school breaks, the College organizes overseas study tours (e.g. linguistic and cultural immersion experiences in the UK, Australia, Singapore, Taiwan, New Zealand, France and Mainland China).
+During holidays and school breaks, the College organizes overseas study tours (e.g. linguistic and cultural immersion experiences in the UK, Australia, Singapore, South Korea, Vietnam, Malaysia, Cambodia, Germany, Japan, Canada, Taiwan, New Zealand, France and Mainland China).

 The Hong Kong Management Association

 Established in 1960, the Hong Kong Management Association (HKMA) is a non-profit making organisation whose core activity is professional education.
 The HKMA has been in service in Hong Kong for 50 years.
 With a membership of more than 13,000 executives, HKMA organises more than 2,000 programmes for more than 50,000 participants annually.
 Apart from adult education, the HKMA is also concerned with educating Hong Kong's younger population.
 HKMA David Li Kwok Po College opened in 2000, the second school founded and administered by the HKMA.
 Dr the Hon David K. P. Li GBM GBS JP, Chairman and Chief Executive of the Bank of East Asia Limited, is the past Chairman of the HKMA.